 What We Do

-Community Venture Partners, Inc. (CVP) is a California nonprofit corporation that offers technical and financial assistance, and educational programs for community organizations, nonprofit organizations, educational institutions, and local municipalities.
+Community Venture Partners, Inc. (CVP) is a California nonprofit corporation that offers assistance and support, and provides educational programs for community organizations, nonprofit organizations, educational institutions, and local municipalities.

 Our goals are to effect positive social change through innovative approaches to community engagement.
-We believe that the community and those in need are best served by transparency and a bottom up approach government decision making.
+We believe that the community and those in need are best served by transparency and a bottom-up approach to government decision-making.

 Educate: CVP facilitates public meetings and educational presentations, and offers advisory services.
 CVP is also the publisher of the Marin Post, California's first citizen-journalist newsmagazine.